ChrisEke/talkyard-k8s/README.md

 # talkyard-k8s

-k8s manifests for [Talkyard](https://www.talkyard.io/) forum software.
+k8s manifests for deployment of [Talkyard](https://www.talkyard.io/) forum software.

 The manifests within this repository are fairly minimal and does not include persistent storage, resource requests/limits, HA-configuration etc. The idea is that custom configurations can be done with [Tanka](https://tanka.dev) or [Kustomize](https://github.com/kubernetes-sigs/kustomize/).

 Talkyard source repo @ [github.com/debiki/talkyard](https://github.com/debiki/talkyard)